February 5, 2019

 Please review the following policies with your student before testing:

-Discussing Test Content after Testing—The last portion of the testing rules read to students before they sign below the Testing Rules Acknowledgment states, “Because the content in all statewide assessments is secure, you may not discuss or reveal details about the passages or items after the test.
+- Discussing Test Content after Testing—The last portion of the testing rules read to students before they sign below the Testing Rules Acknowledgment states, “Because the content in all statewide assessments is secure, you may not discuss or reveal details about the test content (including test items, passages and prompts) after the test.
 This includes any type of electronic communication, such as texting, emailing, or posting online, for example, like Facebook, Twitter, Snapchat, or Instagram.”
-Please make sure your student understands that “discussing” test content includes any kind of electronic communication, such as texting, emailing, or posting to blogs or social media websites, etc. While students may not share information about secure test content after testing, this policy is not intended to prevent students from discussing their testing experiences with their parents/families.
+Please make sure your student understands that “discussing” test content includes any kind of electronic communication, such as texting, emailing, or posting to social media, etc. While students may not share information about secure test content after testing, this policy is not intended to prevent students from discussing their testing experiences with their parents/families.

-Working Independently—Students are responsible for doing their own work during the test and for protecting their answers from being seen by others.
+- Working Independently—Students are responsible for doing their own work during the test and for protecting their answers from being seen by others.
 If students are caught cheating during testing, their tests will be invalidated.
-In addition, the Florida Department of Education (FDOE) employs a test security company, Caveon Test Security, to analyze student test results to detect unusually similar answer patterns.
-Student tests within a school that are found to have extremely similar answer patterns will have their results invalidated.
+In addition, the Florida Department of Education (FDOE) employs Caveon Test Security, to analyze student test results to detect unusually similar answer Student tests within a school that are found to have extremely similar answer patterns will have their results invalidated.

-Testing Accommodations— If your student has an IEP, Section 504 plan, or English Language Learner (ELL) plan, please contact the school to discuss the testing accommodations that will be provided for your student.
+- Testing Accommodations— If your student has an IEP, Section 504 plan, or is an English Language Learner (ELL), please contact the school to discuss the testing accommodations that will be provided for your student.